potatoref/potatoref/README.md

-# "Hi there, I'm Refik Can Bozkurt 👋
+# Hi there, I'm Refik Can Bozkurt 👋

 I'm a Web Developer at Google, based in Berlin, Germany.
 With a passion for every aspect of software development, I enjoy learning new technologies and continuously improving my skills.